James Rodríguez: 2014–17: Debut season success, La Liga and UEFA Champions League titles

-James made his debut in the UEFA Super Cup at Cardiff City Stadium against Sevilla, in which Real Madrid won 2–0.
+Rodríguez made his debut in the UEFA Super Cup at the Cardiff City Stadium against Sevilla, in which Real Madrid won 2–0.
 He played 72 minutes before being replaced by Isco.
-On 19 August, James scored his first goal for Real Madrid against Atlético Madrid in the first leg of the Spanish Super Cup after coming on as a substitute for Cristiano Ronaldo at half-time.
-James made his Champions League debut for Real in the group stage opening match against Basel, where he scored the fourth goal in a 5–1 victory.
-James then scored his first league goal days later against Deportivo La Coruña, where he also supplied an assist in an 8–2 victory.
-James scored a brace in a 4–0 win at Granada on 1 November; his first goal was a dipping volley from a poor angle.
+On 19 August, Rodríguez scored his first goal for Real Madrid against Atlético Madrid in the first leg of the Spanish Super Cup after coming on as a substitute for Cristiano Ronaldo at half-time.
+Rodríguez made his Champions League debut for Real in the group stage opening match against Basel, where he scored the fourth goal in a 5–1 victory.
+He then scored his first league goal days later against Deportivo La Coruña, where he also supplied an assist in an 8–2 victory.
+He scored a brace in a 4–0 win at Granada on 1 November; his first goal was a dipping volley from a poor angle.

-In the match against Sevilla in which he scored the opening goal, James experienced a fracture on the fifth metatarsal in his right foot after being fouled.
+In the match against Sevilla in which he scored the opening goal, Rodríguez experienced a fracture on the fifth metatarsal in his right foot after being fouled.
 The injury required surgery and he was out of action for two months.
-James returned on 5 April in the match against Granada, where he assisted two goals in a 9–1 victory before being subbed at the 60th minute.
-Days later, James scored his first goal since his injury against Rayo Vallecano in a 2–0 victory.
+He returned on 5 April in the match against Granada, where he assisted two goals in a 9–1 victory before being subbed at the 60th minute.
+Days later, he scored his first goal since his injury against Rayo Vallecano in a 2–0 victory.

-2015–17: Top performances and European dominance

-After being left on the bench for his team's season opener, a scoreless draw against Sporting Gijón, James made his first contribution of the season by giving a man of the match performance against Real Betis.
+After being left on the bench for his team's season opener, a scoreless draw against Sporting Gijón, Rodríguez made his first contribution of the season by giving a man of the match performance against Real Betis.
 The player scored with both a spectacular free-kick and bicycle kick and provided an assist for Gareth Bale.
-On 8 September 2015, during an international friendly match against Peru, James collided with Peruvian player Juan Manuel Vargas, and though he initially appeared able to continue, James was removed from the game as a precautionary measure.
+On 8 September 2015, during an international friendly match against Peru, he collided with Peruvian player Juan Manuel Vargas, and though he initially appeared able to continue, Rodríguez was removed from the game as a precautionary measure.
 He was diagnosed with a thigh muscle tear, and didn't return to training until 27 October.
-James played his first match since the injury on 8 November, scoring in a 3–2 loss to Sevilla.
-On 31 January 2016, James scored and assisted Karim Benzema's goal in a 6–0 thrashing of Espanyol.
+He played his first match since the injury on 8 November, scoring in a 3–2 loss to Sevilla.
+On 31 January 2016, he scored and assisted Karim Benzema's goal in a 6–0 thrashing of Espanyol.
 On 8 March, he scored his first and only goal of the 2015–16 UEFA Champions League, in a 2–0 victory against Roma to help his club get into the quarter-finals.
-His team eventually won the Champions League, with James making 5 appearances.
+His team eventually won the Champions League, with Rodríguez making five appearances.

-James made 22 appearances when Madrid won the 2016–17 La Liga, and six when Madrid won the 2016–17 UEFA Champions League.
+Rodríguez made 22 appearances when Madrid won the 2016–17 La Liga, and six when Madrid won the 2016–17 UEFA Champions League.
 Despite scoring 11 goals, (including braces against Granada, Deportivo, and Sevilla), as well as providing 13 assists, he failed to gain more playing time under Zidane even with his influence on the pitch, leading him to request a loan transfer for more playing time.